 Top Soda Water

-If you want to get fancy with this drink, you can make it with a sparkling water (Perrier, San Peligreno) and that will entitle you to call this long drink a Diamond Fizz.
+If you want to get fancy with this drink, you can make it with sparkling water (Perrier, San Pellegrino) and that will entitle you to call this long drink a Diamond Fizz.